Real-Time Spray Advisory

 9

-Fill the tank to your target volume.
+Fill to target volume.
 Continue agitation.
-Begin spraying as soon as possible — do not let a fully mixed tank sit overnight or for extended periods.
+Begin spraying as soon as possible.

-Jar test first — combine small amounts of each product in the correct order in a clear jar.
+Jar test first — combine small amounts in the correct order in a clear jar.
 Wait 15 minutes.
-If it stays mixed with no gelling, clumping, or separation, proceed with the full tank.

-Triple-rinse empties — add rinse water to the tank.
-It is product you already paid for.
+Triple-rinse empties — that rinse water is product you paid for.

-Record everything — product names, rates, order, water volume, weather conditions.
-Required for most certifications and invaluable if a problem arises.
+Record everything — products, rates, order, weather.
+Required for most certifications.

 ⛔ Never Do

-Never mix concentrates directly — pouring one concentrated product into another before dilution causes violent reactions, gelling, and equipment damage.
+Never mix concentrates directly — violent reactions, gelling, and equipment damage.

-Never skip agitation — even briefly.
-Some products separate in under 5 minutes.
-Spraying a separated tank applies uneven rates.
+Never skip agitation — some products separate in under 5 minutes.

-Never add dry products to an oily mix — dry formulations clump when coated with oil.
-Always add dries before ECs.
+Never add dry products to an oily mix — always add dries before ECs.

-Never assume compatibility — even products you have mixed before can react differently with a new water source, temperature, or added third product.
+Never assume compatibility — even familiar mixes can react differently with a new water source.

 Nozzle Selection Makes or Breaks Your Application